A look back at last year's CIO50: #4 Bill Le Blanc, SA Health

 We take a look back at last year’s top 25.
 Today, we profile Bill Le Blanc, chief information officer at SA Health slotted in at number 4.

-Read 's story below:
+Read Bill's story below:

 #4: Bill Le Blanc, chief information officer, SA Health